OpenNebula/docs/source/management_and_operations/end-user_web_interfaces/fireedge_sunstone.rst

 Overview
 ================================================================================

-**FireEdge Sunstone** is the new state-of-the-art web interface, fully featured for VM and VM Template management for end users.
+**FireEdge Sunstone** is the new generation OpenNebula web interface, fully featured for VM and VM Template management and with other :ref:`sections <fireedge_sections>` ready covering most functionality for end users.

 This interface is delivered by the :ref:`FireEdge server <fireedge_setup>`, and it is its main interface, meaning that it will redirect to Sunstone when contacted in the ``http://<OPENNEBULA-FRONTEND>:2616/`` address.

 Configuration
 ================================================================================